Skip to main content

 About

-Lovish is a single player casual platformer game.
+Lovish is a single player casual platformer game with comedy and anime themes.
 It was developed by DANGEN Entertainment and was released on February 5, 2026.
 It received positive reviews from both critics and players.

 Lovish is an outrageous 8-bit action-adventure game!
 Quest with Sir Solomon through a series of bite-sized rooms, as he attempts to free Princess Tsuna, the woman he loves, from the Devil Lord's clutches!